Even famous brands like Sega, Hulu, Waterpik, and Coca-Cola have unfortunate foreign translations that mean very different things in other languages

 Translation: original Chinese version “ke-ke-ken-la” means “bite the wax tadpole”

 Eventually they weeded through enough Chinese characters to string together an audibly-accurate/on point translation of “ko-kou-ko-le.”
-That roughly means “happiness in the mouth.”
+They tried, but I still think it’s another case of translation gone wrong because it roughly means “happiness in the mouth.”

 Which, ya know, would make this list if I was translating from Chinese into pervert.